Welcome to Bankr

 The help messages of the commands show a more detailed explanation, and more details on their options and arguments.

-The data within the Book can be presented using Panel Dashboards (tbc).
+The data within the Book can also be presented using the Bankr App or Panel Dashboards.
 It is currently in understandable, but very preliminary form.